EirGrid

 1 Not including rooftop (embedded) solar.

 2 Average Fuel Mix is a representation of the System Generation fuel mix and net imports across the power system.
 The “Renewables” category includes wind, solar, hydro and biomass sources.
-It excludes some non-centrally monitored generation (e.g. small scale combined heat and power and microgeneration).
+It excludes some non-centrally monitored generation (such as small scale combined heat and power and microgeneration).

 3 System demand represents the electricity production required to meet national electricity consumption, including system losses, but net of generators' requirements.